 - Mobile phones pose security problems.
 Mobile phones and other electronic devices are a target for theft.
 The school cannot and does not accept any responsibility for any theft, loss or damage to these devices.

-- Teenagers are some of the worst perpetrators of cyber bullying and the increasing popularity of mobile phones and other devices is spreading this problem.
+- Teenagers are some of the worst perpetrators of cyber bullying and the popularity of social media and use of mobile phones and other devices is spreading this problem.

 - The ease with which anonymous harassment can occur using internet, email and text messaging is a concern, as users cannot easily block unwanted or unsolicited material.
 It is an area of bullying where the perpetrator is often invisible and undetected.